OuyangWenyu/CatchmentForcings/README.md

 when data is MB level).
 Hence, we recommend a manual way to download the ERA5-land data archive from https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=form

+If we directly compile forcing data in GEE, we can directly run notebook in catchmentforcings\ecmwf4basins\download_era5land4basins_gee.ipynb

 #### Process the downloaded ERA5-Land data

 TODO: Regrid the raw data to the required resolutions (src/regrid.py from https://github.com/pangeo-data/WeatherBench)